 As Head of Front-end Development at Octopus Energy, I have a big role to play in making sure our website and online communications meet high accessibility standards (and to work with other departments to make sure that everything we do is similarly inclusive).
-I've also written a practical guide to instruct other designers and developers on creating websites inclusively (find out more about my book here).
+I've also written a practical guide to instruct other designers and developers on creating websites inclusively.
+You can find out more about my book here.

 Companies often argue that there isn’t the time or resources to build their services in a way that caters for a wide range of users.
 This isn’t just unacceptable, it’s simply untrue.